 - b.
 CO Monitor: Each CO monitor shall be certified pursuant to Performance Specification 4 or 4A in Appendix B of 40 CFR 60.
 The CO CEMS shall be installed, evaluated, and operated according to the monitoring requirements in 40 CFR 60.13.
 Quality assurance procedures shall conform to the requirements of Appendix F of 40 CFR 60.
 The annual required RATA tests required for the CO monitor shall be performed using EPA Method 10, 10A, 10B in Appendix A of 40 CFR 60.
 [45 CSR §14-7.7] - c.
-Diluent Monitor: The oxygen (O2) or carbon dioxide (CO2) content of the flue gas shall be monitored at the location where NO_X is monitored to correct the measured emissions rates to 15% O2.
-If a CO2 monitor is installed, the O2 content of the flue gas shall be calculated using F-factors that are appropriate for the fuel fired.
+Diluent Monitor: The oxygen $(O_2)$ or carbon dioxide $(CO_2)$ content of the flue gas shall be monitored at the location where $NO_X$ is monitored to correct the measured emissions rates to 15% $O_2$ .
+If a CO2 monitor is installed, the $O_2$ content of the flue gas shall be calculated using F-factors that are appropriate for the fuel fired.
 Each monitor shall comply with the performance and quality assurance requirements of 40 CFR 75. - d.
 Moisture Correction: If necessary, the permittee shall determine the moisture content of the exhaust gas and develop an algorithm to enable correction of the monitoring results to a dry basis (0% moisture). - e.
 The permittee shall install, calibrate, maintain, and operate a fuel flow meter (or meters) to continuously measure the heat input to the turbine and duct burner of each unit.
 [40 CFR §60.4340(b)(1), §60.4335(b)(2)] - f.
 Each fuel flowmeter shall be installed, calibrated, maintained, and operated according to the manufacturer's instructions.
-Each fuel flow meters must meet the applicable requirements, including specifications, initial certification, and quality assurances requirements of 40 CFR Part 75, Appendix D. The fuel flow meters shall be accurate to ± g.
-The permittee shall install, calibrate, maintain, and operate a watt meter (or meters) to continuously measure the gross electrical output of each unit in megawatt-hours of each generator; These measurements must be performed using 0.2 class electricity metering instrumentation and calibration procedures as specified under ANSI Standards No. C12.20 (incorporated by reference, see §60.17); and

-2.0 percent of the units' maximum flow.
+Each fuel flow meter must meet the applicable requirements, including specifications, initial certification, and quality assurance requirements of 40 CFR Part 75, Appendix D. The fuel flow meters shall be accurate to $\pm$ 2.0 percent of the units' maximum flow.
 Fuel flow meter data shall be automatically recorded with a Data Acquisition and Handling System (DAHS).

-[40 CFR §60.4345(c)]

-[40 CFR §60.4340(b)(1), §60.4335(b)(3), §60.5535(d)(1)]

-h.
-Each steam flow meter, and each pressure or temperature measurement device shall be installed, calibrated, maintained, and operated according to manufacturer's instructions or the permittee shall Develop, demonstrate, and provide information satisfactory to the Administrator on methods for apportioning the combined gross energy output from the heat recovery unit for each of the affected combustion turbines.
+[40 CFR §60.4345(c)] - g.
+The permittee shall install, calibrate, maintain, and operate a watt meter (or meters) to continuously measure the gross electrical output of each unit in megawatt-hours of each generator; These measurements must be performed using 0.2 class electricity metering instrumentation and calibration procedures as specified under ANSI Standards No. C12.20 (incorporated by reference, see §60.17); and [40 CFR §60.4340(b)(1), §60.4335(b)(3), §60.5535(d)(1)] - h.
+Each steam flow meter, and each pressure or temperature measurement device shall be installed, calibrated, maintained, and operated according to the manufacturer's instructions or the permittee shall develop, demonstrate, and provide information satisfactory to the Administrator on methods for apportioning the combined gross energy output from the heat recovery unit for each of the affected combustion turbines.
 The Administrator may approve such demonstrated substitute methods for apportioning the combined gross energy output measured at the steam turbine whenever the demonstration ensures accurate estimation of emissions related under this part.

-[40 CFR §60.4333(b)(2) and §60.4345(d)]

-Performance evaluations and certification tests of the NO_x , flow monitors, and wattage meters shall be conducted in accordance with applicability requirements and shall be completed no later than within 180 calendar days after the each of respective unit commences commercial operations and prior to conducting the initial performance tests as noted in Condition 4.3.1.
+[40 CFR §60.4333(b)(2) and §60.4345(d)] - i.
+Performance evaluations and certification tests of the NOx monitors, fuel and steam flow monitors; and wattage meters shall be conducted in accordance with applicability requirements and shall be completed no later than within 180 calendar days after each of the respective units commences commercial operation and prior to conducting the initial performance tests as noted in Condition 4.3.1.
 Two copies of the performance evaluations report shall be submitted to the Administrator and Director within 60 days of completion of the evaluation in accordance with Conditions 3.5.3. and 4.5.2.